 3. In examining whether an applicant has a well-founded fear of being persecuted or is at real risk of suffering serious harm, or has access to protection against persecution or serious harm in a part of the country of origin in accordance with paragraph 1, the determining authorityies shall at the time of taking the decision on the application for international protection have regard to the general circumstances prevailing in that part of the country and to the personal circumstances of the applicant in accordance with Article 4.
-To that end, the determining authorityies shall ensure that take into account precise and up-to-date information is obtained from all-relevant and available national, Union and international sources, and 52 where available including available Union level country of origin informationand the common analysis of country of origin information the common analysis on the situation in specific countries of origin and the guidance notes referred to in Articles 8 and 10 of Regulation (EU) No XXX/XX[Regulation on the European Union Agency for Asylum], as well as information and guidance recommendations issued by the United Nations High Commissioner for Refugees.
-53
+To that end, the determining authority [...] shall [...] take into account precise and up-to-date information is obtained from [...] relevant and available national, Union and international sources, and where available [...] the common analysis on the situation in specific countries of origin and the guidance notes referred to in Articles 8 and 10 of Regulation (EU) No XXX/XX[Regulation on the European Union Agency for Asylum] [...].56

-This is without prejudice to the competence of the determining authority to decide on individual applications for international protection.54
+This is without prejudice to the competence of the determining authority to decide on applications for international protection.57